A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Numerical experiments

 Figure~\ref{fig:2d_subcri_sys_examples} compares four groups of transient solutions calculated by the TPAPS and the MCS up to $t=10.5$.
 The four challenging initial distributions $p_{\text{I}A}$, $p_{\text{I}B}$, $p_{\text{I}C}$ and $p_{\text{I}D}$ include 1 to 4 Gaussian components with different weights, respectively.
 When $t=0$, the TPAPS only calls the autoencoder to reconstruct the initial distributions with high accuracy, as can be seen in the first column of Fig.~\ref{fig:2d_subcri_sys_examples}.
 When $t>0$, the TPAPS correctly recovers the respective rotating transient distributions with multiple components and varying phase angles in all cases.
 When $t>10$, the three cases (a), (b), and (d) almost converge to the stationary distributions, denoted by $p_{\text{S}A}$, $p_{\text{S}B}$, and $p_{\text{S}D}$, respectively, while the case (c) exhibits persistent oscillations.
 The TPAPS correctly converges to these stationary distributions or oscillations, demonstrating its capability to resolve long-term dynamics.

 A key feature of the TPAPS is that diverse initial and transient distributions are embedded into the same unconstrained vectorial embedding space by the EMB-RN and the refined representation space by the REP-RN.
-This key achievement is due to that the GMD autoencoder of the TPAPS is trained on both the IGMS and the TGMS, in contrast to Fig.~\ref{fig:gmd_encoder}, where the autoencoder were trained solely on the IGMS.
+This key achievement is because the GMD autoencoder of the TPAPS is trained on both the IGMS and the TGMS, in contrast to Fig.~\ref{fig:gmd_encoder}, where the autoencoder was trained solely on the IGMS.
 The huge variety of training distributions in the TGMS significantly expand the capacity of the embedding space.

 By using the PCA, Fig.~\ref{fig:2d_subcritical_sys_embedding} visualizes the first three PCs of the 50-dimensional TPAPS embeddings of the 2-D subcritical system~(\ref{eq:subcri_sys}).
 The colorful points in the background represent embeddings of one-component Gaussian distributions with random means in $[-2, 2]$ and random standard deviations in $[0.1, 0.5]$, consistent with the setup in Fig.~\ref{fig:gmd_encoder}.
-Compared with Fig.~\ref{fig:gmd_encoder}(b1), however, the distributions in Fig.~\ref{fig:2d_subcritical_sys_embedding} are scattered within a much more complex envelope.
+Compared with Fig.~\ref{fig:gmd_encoder}(b1), however, the distributions in Fig.~\ref{fig:2d_subcritical_sys_embedding} are scattered within a much more complex convex hull.
 The central region of the embedding space is now filled by practical transient GMDs with multiple components, rather than remaining a hollow void as in Fig.~\ref{fig:gmd_encoder}(b1).